For African Penguins, humans can make really lousy neighbors, but they have even bigger problems.

 I was once bitten by an African Penguin named Elvis at the California Academy of Sciences, so I know the intense pain they inflict.
 These penguins are more ‘street’ than Happy Feet.
 Even though warning signs are posted, and a fine for touching a wild penguin is 500 Rand (about fifty U.S. bucks), penguins are harassed every day by a few idiotic tourists.
 But that’s just one downside of the neighborhood.
 In other areas of South Africa, large oil spills have made a huge dent in some populations, and even rescued oiled birds only have a 50% chance of survival after cleaning & rehabilitation.
 Locally, the less obvious but far more numerous small oil leaks from commercial and pleasure boats kill dozens more penguins each year.

 While humanity can be an annoying and often fatal drag on the penguins, the bigger problem is the loss of their local marine cuisine.
 Their preferred prey are delicious, high-fat sardines, virtual Twinkies of-the-sea, that fatten both parents and chicks.
 Once the sardine fishery was over exploited a few decades back, leaner and smaller anchovies moved in to occupy their ecological niche.
 But their lower fat content made them less than ideal for raising a family, and penguins need to spend more time catching more anchovies, causing an energetic drain on the birds.
 As a second-choice meal, anchovies still provided penguins with abundant food.
 In more recent years, the anchovies have also become a targeted commercial fishery, and data show a direct correlation between increase in commercial take of anchovies, and a reduction of nest success and adult survival of penguins.
 The bad news: African Penguins are on the decline again.
-Current estimates calculate that about 2% of the population from last century survives.
+Current estimates suggest that about 2% of the population from a century ago still survives.